 About This Recipe

-It’s National Ice Cream Day!
-That means you have to eat ice cream.
+Every summer you have to eat ice cream.
 It’s not voluntary; you must do this for the good of the country.
+That’s why this Fudgy Peppermint Bonbon Ice Cream Dessert, the perfect frozen dessert, is needed today.

 One of my earlier memories about ice cream (and I have many) is going to Bridgeman’s Ice Cream Parlor.
-I am not quite sure, but I think they were the originator of the Peppermint Bonbon ice cream flavor.
+I am not quite sure, but I think they were the originator of the Peppermint Bonbon ice cream flavor that seems to be unique to the upper Midwest.

 When I was about 10 years old, the dad of one of my friends took us to Bridgeman’s to get cones.
 He had us go in one at a time and buy each cone individually so he didn’t have to pay sales tax, which kicked in when you spent a certain amount.
 Even then I thought that was kind of cheap.